wazo-platform/wazo-doc/source/getting_started/getting_started.rst

    Lines information

 You see the line associated with the user we just created.
-Now click on the 'pencil' to 'Edit' the line.
+Now click on the pencil icon to edit the line.

 .. figure:: images/step-12.png